Last updated on September 29th, 2022

 Hopefully, my Hokkaido travel blog with perfect 10 days itinerary can give you some idea of your coming trip.
 Learn from my mistakes, and you can save some time and money.

 Planning for Hokkaido Itinerary

 It depends on the season and how many days for your Hokkaido trip.
 There is always no perfect and complete Hokkaido itinerary.
 Below is the suggested travel route for the 9 to 10 days Hokkaido itinerary.
 Mostly covered in the south to the central region.
-It is best to visit all year round especially from Spring to Summer.
-Places visited including Hakodate, Lake Toya, Noboribetsu, Otaru, Shakotan, and Sapporo.
+It is best to visit all year round, especially from Spring to Summer.
+Places visited include Hakodate, Lake Toya, Noboribetsu, Otaru, Shakotan, and Sapporo.

 Here is the summary of My 10 Days Hokkaido Itinerary:

 - Day 1: Arrive in Hokkaido and head to Hakodate.

 - Day 4 and Day 5: Noboribetsu and spend time in the onsen hotel.

 - Day 6: Otaru.

 - Day 7: [Seasonal Trip] Shimamui Coast and Cape Kamui.